ngogb02/CS50P-Final-Project/QtDesigner/README.md

 ```
 The reason by this is to be, is because whenever the user pressed the button "Create a new item", the code will open up this file "classes.py" and write to it.
 It will create a class with the name of the item the user has input, and it will inherent InputReq from class_project.py.
 Then, it will create an object by initializing the class and set the instance attributes to the user input.
 Recall that prior to clicking "Create a new item" on the GUI, the user has to input in the Item Name, Quantity, Location, Date, and Category (view Figure 1 for visual reference).

-Essentially, this file houses all of the custom class of each items and its initial instance attributes. _PLACEHOLDER: need to describe the flaw of this structure_
+Essentially, this file houses all of the custom class of each items and its initial instance attributes.

 ### project.py
 This file is basically the main file that pulls everything together, it import class House() from "class_project.py" to initialize the empty dictionary, so that items can be put into that dictionary.
 This file also import from "classes.py", in order to get access to all of the items that the user has created, so that those items can be placed into the dictionary/inventory.
 Recall that "classes.py" houses all the initial classes and objects.